 • Average Commute Time: 35.1 minutes

-• Great for: Families, commuters, and culture enthusiasts
+• Great for: Families, commuters, culture enthusiasts

-Best Neighborhoods and Suburbs In The D.C: Northern Virginia Neighborhoods
+Best Neighborhoods Near D.C.: Northern Virginia

 Arlington, VA